functionaldude/realtime-chat/MESSAGING_SERVICE.md

 ): ClientCommand()
 ```
 Note: Either `channelId` or `userId` must be set, but not both.
-The client also sends `minMessageSortScore` and `maxMessageSortScore` to the server
+The client also sends `minMessageSortScore` and `maxMessageSortScore` to the server to determine which messages
-to determine which messages to load (see [Subscription maps](#subscription-maps)) or `null` if client has no messages in local storage for this channel.
+to load (see [Subscription maps](#subscription-maps)) or `null` if client has no messages in local storage for this channel.

-Once the channel is opened, the server will send the last `MESSAGE_LOAD_BATCH_SIZE` messages in the channel to the client.
+The server loads `MESSAGE_LOAD_BATCH_SIZE` messages from the database (sorted descending by `sortScore`).
+The server also creates an entry in the [subscription map](#subscription-maps) for the client, so it can receive
+updates for this channel.
+The loaded messages are used to set the `minMessageSortScore`, the `maxMessageSortScore`
+is `Long.MAX_VALUE` to receive future updates.

+Once the messages are loaded, they are sent to the client via an [UpdateMessages](#update-messages) command.

 ### Scroll upwards in channel
 With this command, a user can load more messages from a channel, the client sends it when the user scrolls upwards in the chat view.